Parsing Directories In PHP. What You Need To Know

 ?>

-For mkdir() to work the parent directories in the directory path parameter has to already exist.
-For example if you specify the directory path as testdir/subdir than the tesdir has to to be created already.
-If it does not, than you will get an error.
+For mkdir() to work the parent directories in the directory path parameter have to already exist.
+For example, if you specify the directory path as testdir/subdir then the tesdir has to be created already.
+If it does not, then you will get an error.

-You are able to copy file from one location to another by calling PHP copy() function and providing file’s source and wanted destination as arguments.
-Just know that if destination file already exists it will be overwritten.
+You can copy a file from one location to another by calling the PHP copy() function and providing the file’s source and wanted destination as arguments.
+Just know that if the destination file already exists it will be overwritten.

 <?php